 Sandringham College holds school assemblies on a regular basis.
-These assemblies might be Campus based, Year level or even College-wide.
+These assemblies might be campus-based, year level or even college-wide.

 Assemblies aim to create, nurture and sustain a sense of community.
 They serve to develop a positive school ethos that affirms our values and identity.
-Our assemblies are often centred around these College values and also acknowledge acts of kindness, as well as our School-Wide Positive Behaviour program.
+Our assemblies are often centred around these college values and also acknowledge acts of kindness, as well as our School-Wide Positive Behaviour program.
 This often involves the celebration of achievements and the modelling of positive behaviours.

-School assemblies also provide the opportunity for sharing of important information, delivering special programs and may give students the opportunity to develop their confidence through public speaking, celebration of external achievements and sharing their ideas with others.
+School assemblies also provide the opportunity for sharing of important information, and delivery of special programs, and may give students the opportunity to develop their confidence through public speaking, celebration of external achievements and sharing their ideas with others.

-Year Level assemblies focus on the specific needs for those year levels, organisational skills, homework, Leadership or Wellbeing focused programs.
+Year level assemblies focus on the specific needs of those year levels, organisational skills, homework, leadership or wellbeing-focused programs.

-All students in Years 7 - 9 also participate in pastoral care provided via the STEP UP program in Year 7 or the Mentor Group program at Years 8 and 9.
+All students in Years 7 - 9 also participate in pastoral care provided via the STEP UP program in Year 7 or the Mentor Group program in Years 8 and 9.
 Topics covered are wide and adaptive to the needs of a year level or cohort.
-In 2023 some of the topics covered included:
+In 2024 some of the topics covered include:

-- · Study techniques
+- Study techniques

 - Growth mindset and resilience

-- · Positive wellbeing and mental health
+- Positive wellbeing and mental health

 - SWPB

-- Social Media and the law
+- Social media and the law

-- · Vaping risks and dangers
+- Vaping risks and dangers

 - Friendships and fallouts

-- · Goal setting and student agency.
+- Goal setting and student agency.